elionavarretev/elionavarretev.github.io/README.md

 ## 📧 Contact Form

-The contact form uses PHP for processing.
-For GitHub Pages deployment:
-- Consider using a third-party service like Formspree or Netlify Forms
-- Or implement client-side form handling with JavaScript
+> The legacy contact form markup has been removed from the UI.
+To re-enable it, restore the section in `index.html` and configure the PHP endpoint under `assets/php/` or integrate a third-party email service.

 ## 🚀 Deployment